-What you pay at the time you get the vaccine can vary depending on the circumstances.
+What you pay at the time you get an adult Part D vaccine can vary depending on the circumstances.
 For example:

-- Sometimes, when you get your vaccine, you will have to pay the entire cost for both the vaccine.
+- Sometimes, when you get your vaccine, you will have to pay the entire cost for both the vaccine and for getting the vaccine.
 You can ask our plan to pay you back for our share of the cost. - Other times, when you get the vaccine, you will pay only your share of the cost.